"Tasty and that's it": McDonald's to be rebranded in Belarus

-Under the deal, McDonald's 25 restaurants in Belarus, all of which are operated by a local licensee, will be rebranded as Vkusno & tochka, which translates as "Tasty and that's it".
+Under the deal, the 25 McDonald's restaurants in Belarus, all of which are operated by a local licensee, will be rebranded as Vkusno & tochka, which translates as "Tasty and that's it".

-McDonald's sold its Russian restaurants to what was later named "Vkusno & tochka" in May, making a decision to sever ties with Russia over its actions in Ukraine.
+McDonald's sold its Russian restaurants in May to a local operator there, which later rebranded to "Vkusno & tochka," making a decision to sever ties with Russia over its actions in Ukraine.

-It was not immediately clear whether McDonald's MCD.N had also severed ties with Belarus and the company was not immediately available to comment.
+"Due to extensive local supply issues, it is no longer possible for our McDonald's licensee to continue operating in Belarus," McDonald's MCD.N said in a statement.
+"As a result, the licensee will stop operating as McDonald’s, and will no longer carry the McDonald’s name or serve our menu."

 Vkusno & tochka said the decision to operate in Belarus as well as in Russia would allow the retention of more than 2,000 jobs in Belarus, "while continuing to meet all previous commitments to employees".